xrisaD/DataIntensiveAssignment/README.md

-# KTH-Assignments
+# KTH Assignments
-This repository contains my assignment for the following courses:
+This repository contains my assignments for the following courses:
 1. Data Intensive Computing
 2. Programming for Data Science